 Backups are a critical part of any database management system, ensuring that data can be easily restored in the event of a failure or disaster.
 In SQL Server, there are several types of backups, but the full backup is the most important and forms the basis for advanced backup strategies.

-In this article, we will discuss the importance of full backups, what they entail, how to perform them, and how to restore databases from them.
-SQL Server Full Backup:
+This article will discuss the importance of full backups, what they entail, how to perform them, and how to restore databases from them.

 One important consideration when performing full backups is timing.
 It is best to take full backups when the workload on the server is low, such as overnight or during weekends.